The Bankrate promise

 Do your research

-When leasing a car, you have many options — almost all being within the most recent model years.
+You can lease just about any kind of car released in recent model years.
 You will want to narrow down the type and brand you are interested in first while factoring in how the price will fit into your budget.
-To choose the right set of wheels pay close attention to your driving habits and how the vehicle will fit into your lifestyle.
+To choose the right set of wheels, pay close attention to your driving habits and how the vehicle will fit into your lifestyle.

-Bankrate tip: When budgeting, prepare to pay a small amount of money before you drive off the lot to cover taxes and a range of fees.
+When budgeting, prepare to pay a small amount before you drive off the lot to cover taxes and fees.
 More than that, if you want to lock in lower monthly payments throughout the lease, you can consider putting additional money down.

-Bankrate tip: When you visit dealer lots keep in mind that you may be met with higher prices.
-The inventory shortage has not left the leasing market undisturbed and while it still tends to be cheaper than buying, prepare for competition.
+When you visit dealer lots, remember that you may be met with higher prices.
+Supply chain issues have not left the leasing market undisturbed and while it still tends to be cheaper than buying, prepare for competition.

 Negotiate the terms of your lease

-Bankrate tip: A good lease deal is one that will leave you paying as little over the lifetime of the loan as possible — initial down payment included.
+A good lease deal is one that will leave you paying as little over the lifetime of the loan as possible — initial down payment included.
 If negotiation intimidates you, bring a trusted friend to handle the hard conversation.
+Also, be mindful that increasing vehicle prices could make securing a better lease deal more challenging.

-Bankrate tip: When comparing lease offers look at the fine print and the vehicle itself.
+When comparing lease offers, look at the fine print and the vehicle itself.
 When test driving, pay attention to how the vehicle drives and if it will fit into your lifestyle.

 Maintain the car throughout your lease

-Remember that you have to turn in the car at the end of the lease term.
+Remember that you must turn in the car at the end of the lease term.
 If it’s not in great condition, you might have to pay additional charges.

 Before leasing a car, ask about the guidelines on the lease-end condition.
 These guidelines specify the types of damage you would have to pay for before you return your car.